dad98253/swagmac/README.md

 .

-If the name of the MAC data from the switches not spoecified as an argument top the program, it will look for a file named 24portMACs.txt.
-The format of thsi file is based on the ouput produced by T-Link managed switches (which varies somewhat between models).
+The default input file name for type 6 input (switch data) is 24portMACs.txt.
+However, this file name can also be specified as a run time argument to the program.
+The format of this file is based on the ouput produced by T-Link managed switches (which varies somewhat between models).
 A sample follows:

 00-12-3F-B3-66-DC	1	20	Dynamic	Aging